Erdincuzunlu/ai-math-problem-solver/README.md

 - 🖼️ Extracts equations from images with Mathpix OCR
 - 🗂️ Classifies math topics automatically
 - 🎯 Tags question difficulty and suggests similar questions
 - 🌐 Clean and interactive UI built with Streamlit
+- 🚧 **Project in Progress**
+This project is still under development.
+Core features are being implemented and refined.
+Stay tuned for updates in the coming days!

 ---